Ad Server API Innovative Use Cases

 While the small screens of smart watches can't offer the same inventory brands are used to, apps for wearable devices can send alerts and branded messages.

 As for mobile notifications, an ad server simplifies the process of deploying messages to granular user segments.

 An ad server can also work in conjunction with beacons— if a smart watch wearer wanders into a beacon's range, an app can make an ad request passing in the beacon ID, which can trigger any number of messages.
 This is especially powerful if other behavioral data is passed in the ad request as well.

 Most digital billboards rotate their ads statically, but requesting ads from an ad server can increase the value of their inventory.
 Imagine billboards that display relevant ads at different times of day (like breakfast ads during the morning commute) or respond to weather and traffic conditions.
 Making a request to an ad server takes care of all the decision making.

 Audio ads are also great use cases for server-side ad APIs.
-Podcast platforms can monetize their audio content by inserting user-targeted ads that get selected at time of listen, not when the podcast was released.
+Podcast platforms can monetize their content via podcast advertising where the audio ads get selected at time of listen, not when the podcast was released.
 This means even a podcast released five years ago could have present-day ads in it.

 Indeed, Public Radio Exchange (PRX), the makers of Criminal, used Adzerk's server-side tools to build their ad platform in just weeks.

 Adzerk is an API-based platform for building your own JSON server-side ad platform.
 If you'd like to learn more, get in touch with us.